ObrayanttPadilla/section-3-activity/README.md

 Although the video is using DrJava and you will be working in IntelliJ IDEA I think you will find that it is easy to follow along.
 To create the Calculator class follow these steps in Intellij.

+## Project setup:

+Please open the Project tab and click on the name of the project.
+This should be named ```section-3-activity-``` followed by your GitHub username.

+1. Click File → New... → Directory
+2. Enter ```src``` as the name of the new directory.

+## Create the Calculator class file

 1. Click on the ```src``` folder.
 This is where your Calculator class will be added.
 2. File → New... → Class...